This website endeavors to help make the web more user friendly for all people.

 We are committed to protecting and respecting your privacy.

-For the purpose of the Data Protection Act the data controller is Lake District Mobility, 9, Wasdale Close, Cockermouth, CA13 9JD.
+For the purpose of the Data Protection Act the data controller is Lake District Mobility, Ground Floor, Derwent House, Wakefield Road, Cockermouth, CA13 0HS.

 We may update our privacy notice occasionally in order to ensure it matches our policy and procedures.
 You can check for the latest version of our privacy notice on our website where it will be published at www.lakedistrictmobility.org